isharax9/Ecommerce-web-application/README.md

 ## License

-This project is licensed under the eShop - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the mkshop - see the [LICENSE](LICENSE) file for details.